 One of the most bizarre and beautiful places to visit in Rome is the Capuchin Crypt.
 This catacomb and museum is a small area located underneath the little church of Santa Maria della Concezione dei Cappuccini.

 Hidden in one of Rome’s major piazzas, the Piazza Barberini on the Via Veneto, this tiny space underneath a church is home to the remains of no less than 4,000 Capuchin monks, brought here in 300 carts when the monks moved in.
-All the bones are displayed in a beautiful way – for some people I might add – over the walls and ceiling.
+All the bones are displayed beautifully – for some people; I might add – over the walls and ceiling.

-Chandeliers made of vertebrae, crossbones and other parts, skeletons clad in monks’ robes, a morbid (and literal) coat of arms, a real skull are some of the thing you’ll find inside.
-The Catholic order insists that it is not to be view as a macabre thing, but a silent reminder of our brief existence here on this Earth.
-As one sign proclaims: “What you are, we once were.
+Chandeliers made of vertebrae, crossbones, and other parts, skeletons clad in monks’ robes, a morbid (and literal) coat of arms, and a real skull are some of the things you’ll find inside.
+The Catholic order insists that it is not to be viewed as offensive but as a silent reminder of our brief existence here on this Earth.
+One sign proclaims: “What you are, we once were.
 What we are, you someday will be.“.

 Our Visit to the Crypt of Capuchins

-The rooms are organized by names such as Crypt of the Resurrection, Crypt of the Skulls, Crypt of the Pelvises, Crypt of the Leg Bones and Thigh Bones, Crypt of the Three Skeletons and the The Mass Chapel.
+The rooms are organized by names such as Crypt of the Resurrection, Crypt of the Skulls, Crypt of the Pelvises, Crypt of the Leg Bones and Thigh Bones, Crypt of the Three Skeletons, and The Mass Chapel.
 The last one is the only one without any bones.

-The admission fee is 6€ and grants you access to all six rooms of this amazing crypt and a museum with several artifacts from the monk’s lives that offer a greater and deeper insight into what it means to be a Capuchin monk and how was the life of them after swearing to a life of poverty.
+The admission fee is 6€ and grants you access to all six rooms of this unusual crypt and a museum with several artifacts from the monk’s lives that offer a greater and deeper insight into what it means to be a Capuchin monk and how was life of them after swearing to a life of poverty.